Skip to main content

 Johnstone Strait

 Wedged between the Coast Mountains and Vancouver Island, Johnstone Strait is home to an abundance of marine life.
-Humpback whales, orcas, dolphins, and seabirds are regularly spotted here.
+You may spot humpback whales, orcas, dolphins, and seabirds here.

 When the seas are calm, kayakers enjoy exploring the outer islets.
 Boaters and kayakers can also find sheltered anchorages and scenic coves deeper into the archipelago’s larger islands.